|

 - obsid_13421xxxxx_d20xxxxxx_whatever.any

-obsid_13421xxxxx_ Since every observation have a unique observation ID, we preferred to use OBSIDs in the file names.
+obsid_13421xxxxx_ Since every observation have a unique observation ID,

-WISH Processing Date.
+d20xxxxxx_ is the WISH Processing Date.

 HIFI DATA